onropepro/OnRope.pro/replit.md

 ## User Preferences
 I prefer simple language and clear, concise explanations.
 I want an iterative development approach where I can provide feedback frequently.
 Please ask before making any major architectural changes or deleting significant portions of code.
 I prefer a collaborative interaction style.

+**UI/Button Design Preference:** ALWAYS make buttons obvious and prominent.
+Use primary/default variants with icons rather than subtle outline variants.
+Users should immediately see and understand actionable buttons.

 ## System Architecture
 The platform is built with a **mobile-first approach** and features a modern, premium aesthetic.